*Last updated March 15th, 2018

 AIR

 "Highway Buses" can be a much cheaper alternative to the trains and flights.
 It's highly unlikely that the driver will speak English, and usually reservations are necessary - you cannot simply hop on the bus, at least for those traveling long distances.
+There are probably hundreds of various-sized operators with varying degree of service levels.

 Willer Travel runs services to all parts of Japan (including some that run during the night, which would save some accommodation costs too) mostly from new bus terminal "Busta" adjacent to Shinjuku Station.
-You might be able to find a deal to Kyoto or Osaka for around 4,000 yen, if you can endure the long hours in a cramped space.
+You might be able to find a deal to Kyoto or Osaka for around 4,000 yen, if you can endure 8-9 hours in a cramped space.
 The overnight buses have compartments for luggage, and the drivers will be courteous in helping with the storage.

-The major operators generally have no safety issues, but smaller companies sometimes seem to sacrifice their safety standards to allow for lower rates.
+The major operators generally have no safety issues, but smaller companies seem to sometimes sacrifice their safety standards to allow for lower rates.
 Non-Japanese readers probably won't bump into them anyways as they rarely have any English websites, but it is advisable to stick with the bigger companies such as JR or Willer.

 Where the buses depart from: